Reporting groups replace designated business groups. Learn how they function and how you can form one.

 - an elective reporting group.

-Forming a reporting group enables lead entities to delegate obligations to members on behalf of the other members.
+Being a reporting group enables members to delegate obligations to other members.
 For example:

 - reporting obligations